Introduction¶

 column

-contains the identified of the VM, then it is fine.
+contains the identifier of the VM, then it is fine.

 $ openstack volume list --name MY_VOLUME_NAME